g0t4/mcp-server-commands/README.md

 An MCP server to run commands and includ the output in chat history.

+### ⚠️  Warning

+Be careful what you ask this server to run, also might be wise to only approve "once" for each command so you can review it first!

 ## Tools

 - `run_command` - run a command, i.e. `hostname` or `ls -al` or `echo "hello world"` etc